 Your experienced Q Esthetics practitioner will explain the considerations and risks for your procedure to you during your consultation.
 Depending on the size and number of moles, warts or skin tags treated, most people will recover within a week to ten days with minimal to no scarring.
 You will most likely be able to return to work or normal activities the day after your procedure.

 You don’t have to go through your life with unsightly warts, moles or skin tags.
 There are many simple and safe treatments – and at Q Esthetics, they are our specialty.
-Please call one of our three convenient clinics to schedule a complimentary consultation to find out how we can assist you.
+Please call one of our two convenient clinics to schedule a complimentary consultation to find out how we can assist you.

 *RESULTS GIVEN IN TESTIMONIALS ARE FROM REAL CUSTOMERS, BUT SIMILAR RESULTS ARE NOT GUARANTEED.
 INDIVIDUAL RESULTS MAY VARY.